elsampsa/valkka-examples/docs/onvif.rst

 The messages (remote protocol calls), their responses and the parameters, are defined by **WSDL files**, which (when visualized nicely) look like `this <http://www.onvif.org/ver20/ptz/wsdl>`_.

+For a list of the up-to-date official WSDL files, visit `here <https://www.onvif.org/profiles/specifications/>`_.

 Python OnVif with Zeep
 ----------------------